 Welcome To The Virtual Theatricality Lab!

-Virtual Theatricality integrates traditional stagecraft with virtual characters, scenery and props for live theater production.
+Virtual Theatricality integrates traditional stagecraft with virtual characters, scenery and props for live theatre production.
 Henry Ford College’s Virtual Theatricality Lab is a dynamic, risk-taking institute that combines artistic and technological disciplines in a pace-setting program that redefines the nature of live theatrical performance.
 The Virtual Theatricality Lab has established itself as a cutting-edge leader with the development of a revitalizing curriculum that unites the disciplines of computer science, art, music, theater, dance, film, and video.
 The VTL is dedicated to forging the live performance technologies of the 21st century and beyond.

 In 1994 virtual reality and 3D stereo were utilized as multimedia teaching aids in HFCC Theater Arts classes.
 After experimenting with processes and techniques for approximately four years, the Virtual Theatricality Lab began production of William Shakespeare’s The Tempest.
 The Tempest (2003) used 3D stereoscopic projection and real-time VR navigated scenery to give new life and meaning to Shakespeare’s classic and make it accessible to a new generation of theater-goers.
 The Tempest was a regional winner in The Kennedy Center’s American College Theater Festival.
 The Tempest was featured in many Michigan newspapers and on the Associated Press, including a 4 page feature article in the Detroit Free Press’ Sunday Entertainment Section.